-Her concert performances range from the BBC Proms (Les Dialogues des Carmelites and Vaughan Williams’ Serenade to Music) to Schoenberg’s Das Buch der hängenden Gärten at the Louvre, with orchestras such as the BBC Symphony Orchestra and the Münchner Symphoniker.
-Conductors and stage directors she has worked with include Sir Antonio Pappano, Sir Andrew Davis, James Conlon, Louis Langree, Stéphane Denève, Mark Minkowski, Susanna Mälkki, Robin Ticciati, Richard Jones, Robert Carsen, Stephen Langridge, Àlex Ollé (La Fura dels Baus), Stephen Lawless, Marthe Keller and Irina Brook.
+Allison Cook’s concert performances range from Les Dialogues des Carmélites and Vaughan Williams’ Serenade to Music at the BBC Proms to Schoenberg’s Das Buch der hängenden Gärten at the Louvre.
+She has sung with orchestras such as the BBC Symphony Orchestra and the Münchner Symphoniker.
+Conductors and stage directors she has worked with include Sir Antonio Pappano, Sir Andrew Davis, James Conlon, Louis Langrée, Stéphane Denève, Marc Minkowski, Susanna Mälkki, Robin Ticciati, Richard Jones, Robert Carsen, Stephen Langridge, Àlex Ollé (La Fura dels Baus), Stephen Lawless, Marthe Keller and Irina Brook.

 “Ms. Cook took the remainder of the show onto her shoulders, moving with consummate insight and dignity through one of contemporary opera’s most psychologically nuanced sequences….
 [She] rose to the task, her Duchess a dark reflection of Strauss’ Marschallin for an age in which noblesse is no longer obliged.”
 (Steve Smith, The New York Times, February 2013)

 “Allison Cook was the Duchess, in full command of her part, still looking glamorous in decline (as the libretto suggests she thinks she does), and singing strongly.
 She almost made us capitulate in sympathy to her plight at the end.”
 (John Rockwell, Opera, February 2013)

 “Cook’s fearlessly intense performance.”
 (James Jorden, Musical America, February 2013)